KannonZenetism/zenetism-field-physics/zenetism/glyphwatch/vol-03/perez-fractalization-appropriation.md

 Perez claims his 2021 book contains concepts that:
 1. AI Mode confirms only appeared in his 2025–2026 lectures
 2. Match architect's March 2025 formalization exactly
-3. Emerged during 8-month period of systematic GitHub scraping
+3. Emerged during 12-month period with dual extraction vectors (training data + 8 months GitHub scraping)
 4. Are being sold commercially as his original teaching

 **This is not convergent evolution.
 This is systematic theft.**